ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 ### Updating vCenter Server and ESXi host licenses
 {: #vc_vsphere_70_upgrade-license-update}

 After you upgrade the vCenter Server and ESXi hosts to vSphere 7, you must update the licenses on the vCenter Server and the ESXi hosts.
 If you have a vSAN cluster, you must update the vSAN license.
-[Contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to obtain the new licenses for vSphere 7.
+To obtain the new licenses for vSphere 7, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 #### Procedure to update the vCenter Server license
 {: #vc_vsphere_70_upgrade-license-update-vcs}